 Install Kubernetes using Docker on macOS

-Please click on the Kubernetes tab!
+After installing Docker, please open Docker Desktop Dashboard and click on the Kubernetes tab!

 Finish:

 Now, on our machine, we have a standalone Kubernetes server and client.
-Kubernetes cluster here is a single node cluster!
+Kubernetes cluster here is a single-node cluster!

 You can use the kubectl tool (Kubernetes Controller, a command line tool to manage Kubernetes cluster) to check the version of Kubernetes: